Blogging since 1998

 This blog started out as one of the oldest “personal homepages” of the early internet.

-I first set up a free home page on Xoom, then it struck me how cool it would be to have my own .com domain.
-I checked, and found that bauck.com was available.
+I first set up a free home page on Xoom; then, it struck me how cool it would be to have my own .com domain.
+When I found that bauck.com was available, I didn’t have to think twice.
 Voilà!

 When I discovered the joys of photography around 2003, I started uploading some of my pictures to the site.
-I had already moved to Kenya at the time, and rarely missed out on an opportunity to travel to new places in Africa.
-Back then, pictures online of most places on this marvelous continent were scarce, so when I discovered a thing called Google analytics, I was shocked to see ťhat my site actually attracted thousands of unique visitors monthly.
+By then, I had moved to Kenya, and I rarely missed an opportunity to travel to new places in Africa.
+Back then, pictures online of most places on this marvelous continent were scarce, and my website was among the few with a sizable collection of travel pictures from African countries.
+When I discovered a thing called Google Analytics, I was shocked to see that my site actually attracted some 2,000 unique visitors monthly.

-I had even taken the effort to write a few words about some of the places I had visited, and this suddenly placed me among the top Google hits for a lot of places in Kenya, Ethiopa and on Zanzibar.
+I had even made the effort to write a few words about some of the places I had visited, and this suddenly placed me among the top Google hits for a lot of places in Kenya, Ethiopia, and on Zanzibar.
 At one point, my site would even come up as number 6 when you googled “Nairobi“.

-In 2009, I finally started using WordPress, and the pages from my old website finally entered the era of blogging.
+In 2009, I finally started using WordPress, and the pages from my old website entered the era of modern blogging.

 My About Me page, the core of any classic 1990s “personal home page”, was the original centerpiece of my blog.
-It has evolved quite a lot since then, along with my life, and this site! 😄
+It has evolved quite a lot since then, along with my life and this website! 😄